jakob-bagterp/colorist-for-python/docs/reference/ansi-escape-codes.md

 !!! tip
     Remember to use `\033[0m` every time you want to revert back to the default terminal text style.
 Otherwise, any color or styling may spill over and into other terminal messages.

+    When using Colorist, you can for example use `Color.OFF` to reset the terminal text style.

 ### Effects
 For effects, the codes are: